bhargavaparoksham/gnosis-nominee-contract/README.md

 Implementation:
 1. setNominee: Using this function each owner of a gnosis safe can set their nominee & takeOverTime.
 2. transferSafeOwnership: The nominee's of the gnosis safe can transfer ownership using this function.
+3. updateOwnerStatus: Funtion that current owner needs to use to update that he is active / alive.